Patient FAQs

-HEALTHeLINK is a collaboration among hospitals, physicians, health plans and other health care providers in the eight counties of western New York State to securely exchange clinical information to improve the quality of care, enhance patient safety and mitigate health care costs.
+HEALTHeLINK is a collaboration among hospitals, physicians, health plans and other health care providers in the eight counties of western New York State to securely exchange clinical information to improve health outcomes and health care delivery, control costs, increase access to care and improve health equity.

-Founding members and funding organizations of this collaboration include Catholic Health System, Erie County Medical Center Corporation, Highmark Blue Cross Blue Shield of Western New York, Independent Health Association, Kaleida Health, Roswell Park Cancer Comprehensive Cancer Center and Univera Healthcare.
+As a resource for broad health system transformation, founding organizations of this collaboration include Catholic Health System, Erie County Medical Center Corporation, Highmark Blue Cross Blue Shield of Western New York, Independent Health, Kaleida Health, Roswell Park Cancer Comprehensive Cancer Center and Univera Healthcare.

-HEALTHeLINK takes the responsibility of the protection and security of patient health information very seriously and this continues to remain among its highest priorities.
-HEALTHeLINK uses state-of-the-art security features that include multiple levels of password protection to ensure user access is authorized and patient health information is kept private and confidential.
+HEALTHeLINK uses state-of-the-art security features to ensure user access is authorized and patient health information is kept private and confidential.
 As new security technologies are developed, we continue to enhance our efforts to keep patient health information as secure as possible.
-Should HEALTHeLINK or its Data Suppliers determine there is risk of possible harm to you, you will be notified in writing either by HEALTHeLINK or the Data Supplier(s).
+Should HEALTHeLINK or its data suppliers determine there is risk of possible harm to you, you will be notified either by HEALTHeLINK or the data supplier(s).

-Clinical information from all of the hospitals in the eight counties of Western New York, as well as major independent laboratory and radiology centers and dozens of individual physician practices are available to health care providers through HEALTHeLINK.
-This means that if you have a test or procedure done at any of these facilities and have completed a HEALTHeLINK patient consent form, your health care providers can securely access this information.
-For a complete listing of health care facilities currently participating in HEALTHeLINK please click here.
+Clinical information from all the hospitals in the eight counties of Western New York, as well as major independent laboratory and radiology centers and hundreds of individual physician practices are available to health care providers through HEALTHeLINK.
+This means that if you have a test or procedure done at any of these facilities and have completed a HEALTHeLINK patient consent form, your treating providers can securely access this information.
+For a complete listing of current HEALTHeLINK participants please click here

-You can request a List of Disclosures which will include the Provider Office name, the date of the access, and what data was viewed.
+You can request a List of Disclosures which will include the provider’s office name, the date of access, and what data was viewed.
 See Patient Access to Data page for more information.

 Yes.
 Your consent to HEALTHeLINK can be changed at any time by simply filling out a new HEALTHeLINK patient consent form granting or denying consent and giving the signed form to your health care provider or to HEALTHeLINK.